 - Fleet managers can designate any unassigned driving period to a specific driver:

-All driving events are recorded even if a driver is not connected to the vehicle.
-If a vehicle is driven and the driver fails to connect their app to the vehicle, driving time will be labeled as unassigned.
-The fleet manager can then assign this driving time to a specific driver.
+All trips are recorded even if a driver is not connected to the vehicle.
+If a vehicle is driven and the driver fails to connect their app to the vehicle, the trip will be labeled as unassigned.
+The fleet manager can then assign this trip to a specific driver.
 If a fleet is subject to a DOT audit, the inspection will include all unassigned driving periods so make sure your drivers connect to a vehicle before they start their day.